obieze375/telco-agentic-study-o.e/submission/Phase_3/Competition_Guidelines.md

 The `result/` folder must contain exactly the required output files described below.

 > [!NOTE]
-> IMPORTANT: The zip file should be submitted using HF (the most desirable option), git, or modelscope.

-> [!NOTE]
-> Participants are hihgly encouraged to submit a technical report of their solution together with the zip file.
+> Participants are highly encouraged to submit a technical report of their solution together with the zip file.
 > However, this is not mandatory and will not be considered in the eval process.
 > IMPORTANT: The 3 selected winners for each track will have to also submit the technical report presenting the proposed solutions.

 ---

+## How to submit?
+The zip file should be submitted using huggingface (the most desirable option), git, or modelscope.
+Participants must share the submission link with Zindi by emailing megan@zindi.africa

 ## Required Submission File